 ●Be sure to start with clean, well-rinsed hands!

-● If your baby fails to respond or looks away, baby is telling you he or she wants to be done and this should be respected.
-If your baby becomes distressed or upset, please respect their cues and stop the exercises.
+● If your infant fails to respond or looks away, they are telling you they want to be done, and this should be respected.
+If your infant becomes distressed or upset, please respect their cues and stop the exercises.

 ●Make sure to provide comfort and console them.

-●Follow the Finger (Functional Lateralization Exercise) Slide pinky or index finger along baby’s lower gums, massaging from one side to the other, encouraging baby’s tongue to follow your finger from side to side with the tongue.
+●Follow the Finger: Slide pinky or index finger along the lower gums, massaging from one side to the other, encouraging the tongue to follow your finger from side to side with the tongue.
 Repeat 3 or 4 times.
 As you do this, use your thumb to support your hand and the baby’s jaw to increase stability.

-● Some babies with a high or bubble palate resist a deep latch because they have a hyper-sensitive gag reflex that is provoked much closer to the front of the palate than usual gag reflexes.
+● Some infants with a high or 'bubble' palate resist a deep latch because they have a hyper-sensitive gag reflex that is provoked much closer to the front of the palate than usual gag reflexes.
 Systematically desensitizing can be helpful.

-● After stroking baby’s upper lip and they open their mouth, the index finger is gently slid back along the hard palate (roof of the mouth).
-Start by massaging the child’s palate near the gum line (immediately behind where their teeth would erupt).
-Progressively massage deeper but avoid gagging the baby.
-Repeat the exercise until baby will allow a finger to touch the palate while sucking on a finger.
+● After stroking the upper lip, when the infant opens their mouth, the index finger is gently slid back along the hard palate (roof of the mouth).
+Start by massaging the palate near the gum line (immediately behind where their teeth would erupt).
+Progressively massage deeper but avoid gagging the infant.
+Repeat the exercise until they will allow a finger to touch the palate while sucking on a finger.
 It may take several days of short exercise sessions to be effective.

-● Touch baby’s philtrum or upper lip to encourage them to open wide.
-When baby does, slide your index finger in their mouth, pad up, gently stroke palate, then flip over and apply gentle pressure while stroking from the back of the tongue to the front of the tongue.
-While your baby sucks and you press down on their tongue slightly, gently play tug-o-war, pulling your finger out slightly.
-Baby’s response should be to suck harder on your finger and pull it back in.
-This can be especially helpful just before child feeds since it helps baby learn proper tongue movement for breastfeeding.
+● Tug-o-War: Touch the philtrum or upper lip to encourage them to open wide.
+When they do, slide your index finger in their mouth, pad up, gently stroke palate, then flip over and apply gentle pressure while stroking from the back of the tongue to the front of the tongue.
+While your infant sucks and you press down on their tongue slightly, gently play tug-o-war, pulling your finger out slightly.
+The response should be to suck harder on your finger and pull it back in.
+This can be especially helpful just before the infant feeds since it helps them learn proper tongue movement for breastfeeding.

-● You can also do this with a narrow, cylindrical shaped pacifier like the Soothie brand.
+● You can also do this with a narrow, cylindrical shaped pacifier, like the Soothie brand.
 Cylindrical shaped pacifiers help the tongue.
-Gently pull it back out – just until you feel resistance as the baby sucks harder, trying to hold on.
+Gently pull it back out – just until you feel resistance as the infant sucks harder, trying to hold on.
 You may need to support their jaw a little as they learn to use their tongue more effectively.